mwaltersbmc/helix-tools/hitt/README.md

 Use **pre-is** after successfully running the HELIX_GENERATE_CONFIG pipeline but before starting the deployment of Helix IS.\
 Use **post-is** for troubleshooting after IS deployment.

 HITT will print the results of the checks and tests as they are run.
 Errors and warnings are noted with highlighted messages and summarised at the end.
+A **hittmgs.log** file is created which contains more detailed information, including the impact and suggested fix, for each error/warning.

 <span style="color:red">ERRORS</span> indicate problems which may cause installation to fail or result in problems post-install.\
 <span style="color:yellow">WARNINGS</span> highlight potential problems or settings which may be appropriate under some conditions, but are usually recommended to be different.